gschmutz/kafka-workshop/02-working-with-kafka-broker/README.md

 An other option for Windows is to run it as a Docker container as shown above.

-### Display Kafkacat options
+### Display kcat options

-**kafkacat** has many options.
-If you just enter `kafkacat` without any options, all the options with a short description is shown on the console.
-Additionally Kafkacat will show the version which is installed.
+`kcat` has many options.
+If you just enter `kcat` without any options, all the options with a short description is shown on the console.
+Additionally kcat will show the version which is installed.
 This is currently **1.7.0** if installed on Mac and **1.6.0** if on Ubuntu.

 ```bash
 gus@gusmacbook ~> kcat